layerarch/layerarch.github.io/pages/home.md

 layout: home
 permalink: "/"
 title: "Layer Architecture Inc."
+meta_title: "Layer Architecture Inc."
-description: "Layer Architecture Inc. is a Toronto based Architecutre studio with a focus on residential and commercial projects of all sizes, new construction, renovation-additions, and interior alterations"
+description: "Toronto based architecutre and design studio with a focus on residential and commercial projects of all sizes, new construction, renovation-additions, and interior alterations."

 subscribe: false